 Into that seasonless world where you shall laugh, but not all of your laughter, and weep, but not all of your tears.~

-I needed to meltdown those rigid structures to find the immense well of beauty and love, and truth that have always been and will always be.
+I needed to meltdown those rigid structures to find the immense well of beauty, love and truth that have always been and will always be.
 That this is the life I choose.
 First and foremost.
 Watered by the springs of compassion and shared with beloved friends.
 Is there anything else?